Special Education

 TEACHING OF THE EXPANDED CORE CURRICULUM (RESOURCE WITHDRAWAL OR INTEGRATED SETTING)

-- Social Interaction Skills
+- Social Interaction

-- Recreation and Leisure Skills
+- Recreation and Leisure

-- Career Education
+- Career Education & Transition Planning

-- Technology
+- Self-Determination

 PRE-SCHOOL TRANSITION PLANNING

-- In cooperation with Family Resource Center; One Kids Place; CNIB; Infant Development Program, W. Ross McDonald Resource Services
+- In cooperation with Family Resource Center; One Kids Place; CNIB; Infant Development Program, W. Ross McDonald Resource Services.

 INTERVENTION LEVELS